danabo/zhat/_drafts/primer-probability-theory.md

 The first is an open question.
 E.T.
 Jaynes in his [Logic of Science](https://www.cambridge.org/core/books/probability-theory/9CA08E224FF30123304E6D8935CF1A99) argues that i.i.d. is never a reasonable description of physical systems:
 > Such a belief is almost never justified, even for the fairly well-controlled measurements of the physicist or engineer, not only because of unknown systematic error, but because successive measurements lack the logical independence required for these limit theorems to apply.

 Consider two coin tosses.
 What makes them independent outcomes?
 We have an intuition that they don't share information, i.e. you cannot predict the outcome of one any better given the outcome of the other.
 There is a sort of paradox at the heart of probability theory, where an event with probability between 0 and 1 necessarily implies lack of understanding of the process behind that event.
-If you knew completely how a process gives rise to any particular outcome, then you could just model that process without probability (or probability of any event is 0 or 1) [TODO: https://docs.google.com/document/d/1X9d2OBfPcjCPWEjDLUjIrP-LGEvs6VaeMx573RBAy2o/edit].
+If you knew completely how a process gives rise to any particular outcome, then you could just {% marginnote "model that process without probability" "For example, these papers modeling coin tossing:<br/>‣ [DYNAMICAL BIAS IN THE COIN TOSS](https://statweb.stanford.edu/~susan/papers/headswithJ.pdf)<br/>‣ [Probability, geometry, and dynamics in the toss of a thick coin](https://arxiv.org/pdf/1008.4559.pdf)<br/>which move the probabilistic component of the model onto the initial conditions." %}.
 So then, any model of the two coins that demonstrates why they do not share information would need to reveal their inner workings, thus going inside the physical black box delineated by probability.
 To understand why they are independent is to make their outcomes determined, and in a sense non-probabilistic.

 Regardless of the physical reality of i.i.d. processes, there is the mathematical question of how to represent i.i.d. repetitions of an experiment.
 Given $(\Omega, E, P)$ for our experiment and identity RV $X : \omega \mapsto \omega$, we can derive a larger distribution representing $n$ trials by taking the cartesian product of the sample space $n$ times, i.e. our probability space is $(\Omega_n, E_n, P_n)$ where $\Omega_n := \underbrace{\Omega \times \Omega \times \ldots \times \Omega}_{n\ \mathrm{times}}$, event space $E_n := \underbrace{E \otimes E \otimes \ldots E}_{n\ \mathrm{times}}$, and measure $P_n : (e_1, \ldots, e_n) \mapsto \prod_{i=1}^n P(e_i)$.